From Unstructured Data to Demand Counterfactuals: Theory and Practice: Theory

 \subsubsection{Theory for $LM_1$}

-We now present a result that provides a formal sense in which the diagnostic $LM_1$ in \eqref{eq: LM1 blp} behaves like $\|\sqrt T(\hat \gamma - \gamma_0)\|^2$ as the sample size grows large.
-We first state the result then discuss its implications.
+We now show that the diagnostic $LM_1$ in \eqref{eq: LM1 blp} behaves like $\|\sqrt T(\hat \gamma - \gamma_0)\|^2$ as the sample size grows large.
 In what follows, we abbreviate ``with probability approaching one'' to ``wpa1.''
 Recall $H$ from \eqref{eq:H def} and let $\lambda_{\min}(H)$ denote its smallest singular value, which is uniformly bounded away from zero by Assumption~\ref{a.2}\ref{a.2.3}.

 \begin{proposition} Let Assumption~\ref{a.2} hold and let $\hat \gamma = \gamma_0 + o_p(1)$.
 Fix any sequence $C_T \uparrow \infty$ and any $\epsilon > 0$.
 Then wpa1, we have

 In particular, wpa1 we have that $LM_1 \leq C_T^2$ implies